 The NuGet Ecosystem

-Before diving into ProGet, it's important to have a basic understanding both NuGet (the Visual Studio extension) and the NuGet ecosystem as a whole.
+Before using NuGet feeds in ProGet, it's important to have a basic understanding of both NuGet (the Visual Studio extension) and the NuGet ecosystem as a whole.

 - NuGet (the Visual Studio extension) – an extension that makes it easy to add, remove, and update libraries and tools in Visual Studio projects that use the .NET Framework.
 For example, you can use NuGet (the Visual Studio extension) to add the Microsoft's EntityFramework to your project in just a few clicks.